GEETP10/geetanjali-portfolio/README.md

-## 🚀 Geetanjali Paturi's Cloud Portfolio
+## 🚀 Geetanjali Paturi's Portfolio

 Welcome to my personal cloud portfolio website! 🌟
 Built with React, Bootstrap, and lots of creativity!